procf/colloids-setup/08-Gelation-and-Shearing.md

 As we discussed in the [Analysis Guide](/07-Analysis-Guide.md), we have to extract data from the GSD file before we can analyze and plot it.

-In addition to the basic extraction and plotting of data that we ran for water, there are a number of more advance analyses that we frequently use:
+In addition to the basic extraction and plotting of data that we ran for water, there are a several more advance analyses that we frequently use.
+For example:
-* mean squared displacement
 * average coordination number
 * radial distribution function g(r)
+* pair correlation function
+* mean squared displacement
 * number density fluctuations (AKA Index of Dispersion)
 * Voronoi volume distribution
-* pair correlation function
 * (for shearing only) corrected kinetic temperature and pressure (colloid contributions only)
 * (for shearing only) averaged solvent velocity profile